magnetotellurics/ModEM/README.md

 		3.3.
 Using VTI anisotropic Models.

-			- ModEM format presents its Model Files with a four line header, describing three-dimensionality (nx, ny, nz) and cell sizes for each dimension.
+			- ModEM standard format presents its Model Files with a four line header, describing grid dimensions (nx, ny, nz) and cell sizes for each dimension.
 				Followed by a block of nx*ny*nz resistivity values, ended by 3D origin and 1D rotation lines.
-				VTI Models take into account different horizontal and vertical resistivities, to use it in ModEM, add the flag VTI to the end of header's first line, as follows:
+				VTI Models take into account different horizontal and vertical resistivities, It is enabled in ModEM_OO by the following changes to its Model Files:

 					---------------------------------------------
 					1st header line:  nx    ny    nz   ? type